 Plays about important disabled historical figures can be fraught with difficulties when a non-disabled actor is cast.
 Understanding what it is to be a disabled person is far more than portraying a condition and how Joseph Merrick's story has evolved from John Merrick in The Elephant Man, a play that drifts from his story missing not only much of who he was (even his name is wrong) and what it is to be a disabled person, to a play that dives deeply into the lived experience.
 This second play has had two professional productions to date in Australia and the United Kingdom.
 The Real and Imagined History of the Elephant Man by Tom Wright premiered on 4 August 2017,[44] starring Daniel Monks in the title role.
 The cast also featured Paula Arundell, Julie Forsyth, Emma J. Hawkins, and Sophie Ross.
 The play toured the UK in 2023, directed by Stephen Bailey and starring Zak Ford-Williams as Joseph.[45]
 This cast of this production included Annabelle Davies, Daneka Etchells and Nadia Nadarajah.

-Some of Samual Beckett's plays, such as Endgame, have disability as an underlying characteristic, and in her book, Samuel Beckett and Disability Performance,[49] author Hannah Simpson reveals how Beckett's theatre compulsively interrogates alternative embodiments, unexpected forms of agency, and the extraordinary social interdependency of the human body.
+Each character has a disability as an underlying characteristic.
+In the book, Samuel Beckett and Disability Performance,[46] author Hannah Simpson reveals how Beckett's theatre compulsively interrogates alternative embodiments, unexpected forms of agency, and the extraordinary social interdependency of the human body.

 Notable living stage actors and production reviews

-The following examples of actors playing both disabled characters and bringing their whole selves to what could be regarded as mainstream characters, in major professional mainstream productions, provides evidence that casting disabled actors in both disabled and non-disabled roles is not an act of worthiness but a real creative opportunity for any director or show runner that has the creative capability and capacity to imagine the possibilities.
+The following examples of actors playing both disabled characters and bringing their whole selves to what could be regarded as mainstream characters, in major professional mainstream productions.
+This list of actors and reviews demonstrates that disabled actors in both disabled and non-disabled roles is not an act of worthiness but a creative opportunity.

 In recent years the intake of disabled students has increased, although for some after years of actively blocking disabled student applications they are now actively looking for disabled students as attitudes in the theatre, TV and film industries are beginning to change.[128]
 To support emerging talent publications such as The Actors' & Performers' Yearbook[129] now provide guidance specifically targeted at young disabled actors.[130]

 Since the 1980s there has been a movement focusing primarily on telling disability stories.
 From this several well funded and popular professional theatre companies have formed and this has become an important branch of theatre making.
-This is particularly significant because these have become a training ground for disabled actors, directors, producers, writers that have been excluded from mainstream channels for training, such as drama schools.
+This is particularly significant because these have become a training ground for disabled actors, directors, producers, writers that were excluded from mainstream channels for training.

 ^Johnston, Kirsty (2016).
 Disability Theatre and Modern Drama: Recasting Modernism.
 Bloomsbury. p.
 21. ISBN978-1-4725-1035-8.